mohd-muddassir99/Python-Data-Analysis-Projects/IPL Auction Table 2022 Web Scrapping/Readme.md

 # IPL Auction Table 2022 Web Scrapping

 ## Introduction:
-This project focuses on **Exploratory Data Analysis (EDA) of Diwali Sales** using **Python**.
-The goal is to analyze customer purchasing behavior, identify sales trends, and derive meaningful insights from transaction data.
-By cleaning and visualizing the data, this analysis uncovers patterns that help in business decision-making.
+This project focuses on **Web Scraping the IPL Auction 2022** table using Python.
+The objective is to extract structured data from a web page, process it, and analyze key insights related to player auctions, including sold prices, team allocations, and player statistics.

 - **To Download the dataset** : [Diwali Sales Data🔗](https://github.com/mohd-muddassir99/Python-Data-Analysis-Projects/blob/93b181f09ade261aab863b57923be53121d8dc1f/Exploratory%20Data%20Analysis%20of%20%20Diwali%20Sales/Diwali%20Sales%20Data.csv)